(kar filz' oh mib)

 - yellowing of the skin or eyes

 - rash of pinpoint-sized reddish-purple spots, usually on the lower legs

 - decreased urination

-Carfilzomib may cause other side effects.
-Call your doctor if you have any unusual problems while taking this medication.
+Carfilzomib injection may cause other side effects.
+Call your doctor if you have any unusual problems while receiving this medication.

 What should I do in case of OVERDOSE?